purpl3xity/discordfzf/README.md

 # discordfzf
-a terminal discord client that uses [discord.py-self](https://github.com/dolfies/discord.py-self)<br>
+a terminal discord client written in python that uses [discord.py-self](https://github.com/dolfies/discord.py-self)<br>
 **note:**
 discord.py-self is against the tos, use this at your own risk